jjs916/Pubsearch_customized/README.md

 9. Check if 'DBLPpub_post_processed.xlsx/Institution Summary' shows every institutions (check the last institution).
 - - -
 For MIRMI Database
-1. Write PI names and affiliations into 'PIlist_MIRMI.xlsx' !!Because of DBLP's strange searching mechanism, some names are not properly works.
+1. Write PI names and affiliations into 'PIlist_MIRMI.xlsx' !!Because of DBLP's strange searching mechanism, some names are not properly work.
 Please refer 'PIsearching key.xlsx'
 2. Run 'mirmi.py'
 3. Copy the raw data 'publications.xlsx' to 'DBLPpub_post_processed_MIRMI.xlsx/database'.
 4. Run 'scholar.py' (this is only for Nature & Science papers) *Sience Robotics is crawled by 'mirmi.py'